burhanhelmy/fluteramic_clock/fluteramic_clock/README.md

 This project is created because of the [flutter clock competition](https://flutter.dev/clock)

- *The clock face is optimized for lenovo smart clock display 4" 800 x 480, 5:3 Aspect ratio
+  **NOTE** : The clock face is optimized for lenovo smart clock display 4" 800 x 480, 5:3 Aspect ratio

 ## Features: